edbertrussel/phone-book/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### Link to nelify website: https://edbert-phonebook.netlify.app/
+### Link to netlify website: https://edbert-phonebook.netlify.app/